Despite earlier crises the European real estate market has been strong in recent years. What does that mean for buying property in Europe?

 On one hand, we have the core, established property markets that hardly saw any crisis.
-On the other hand, main European capitals such as London and Paris are considered a safe haven for real estate.
+On the other hand, main European capitals such as London and Paris are considered safe havens for real estate.
 The UK, France, and Germany, for example, took the bulk of investment volume accounting for more than 70% of transactions prior to 2016–17, and they remain the firm favorites for investors.
 Certain neighboring countries in southern Europe, as well as some countries in the north and in central Europe, had more volatile markets earlier in the decade, but are now experiencing growth.

 Property in the UK

 The UK has so far weathered the threat of Brexit uncertainty, with London continuing to experience strong demand and competition for its best stock.
 Rail projects such as Crossrail and HS2 are leading to increased investment into areas such as Birmingham, Essex, and Berkshire.